Code-Institute-Submissions/Horse-Hangman/README.md

 - I used the
 [Markdown cheat sheet](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md) and the [love running template ](https://github.com/Code-Institute-Solutions/readme-template )to help put together my readme.

-## Acknowledgments
+### Acknowledgments

 I would like to thank my mentor Akshat Garg for his guidence.

 # Deployment

-The site was deployed via GitHub pages to Heroku.
+The site was deployed to Heroku.

 The steps to deploy are as follows:

-  - I created a new Github repository to host all my python code before creating a new Heroku application, in Heroku I set the buildbacks to Python and Node.js, added the 8000 port in the config vars and then linked the Github repository before manually deploying.
-Once manual deployment was sucessful I enabled automatic deployments so all changes in my Github repository were pushed automatically to Heroku.
+- Log in to Heroku or create an account
+- On the main page click the button labelled New in the top right corner and from the drop-down menu select Create New App
+- You must enter a unique app name
+- Next select your region
+- Click on the Create App button
+- The next page is the project’s Deploy Tab.
+Click on the Settings Tab and scroll down to Config Vars
+- Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button
+- Scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
+- Repeat step 8 to add node.js. o Note: The Buildpacks must be in the correct order.
+If not click and drag them to move into the correct order
+- Go to the top of the page and choose the Deploy tab
+- Select Github as the deployment method
+- Confirm you want to connect to GitHub
+- Search for the repository name and click the connect button
+- Scroll to the bottom of the deploy page and select the preferred deployment type
+- Click either Enable Automatic Deploys for automatic deployment when you push updates to Github

-  - On submission the project it is forked, by forking the project a copy of the original repository is made that can be viewed without affecting the original repository by following these steps: In the GitHub repository, locate the settings, above this is the option to 'fork', select this to create a copy
+  - On submission the project is forked in Github, by forking the project a copy of the original repository is made that can be viewed without affecting the original repository by following these steps: In the GitHub repository, locate the settings, above this is the option to 'fork', select this to create a copy

   - Cloning a repository: When you create a repository on GitHub.com, it exists as a remote repository.
 You can clone your repository to create a local copy on your computer and sync between the two locations.
 It makes it easier to fix merge conflicts, add or remove files, and push larger commits.